qrvey/partner-portal/v2-website/versioned_docs/version-7.1/embedding/widgets/data-sources/web-forms.md

 ## Sample With Security Token
 Web Form Design widget supports the use of JWT tokens for authentication and it is strongly recommended that this method be used to ensure the security of your widget implementation.
-Please refer to the <a href="/docs/embedding/widgets/embedding-widgets-security-token">Embedding Widgets Using A Security Token </a> article for an explanation of the principles.
+Please refer to the [Embedding Widgets Using A Security Token](../embedding-widgets-security-token.md) article for an explanation of the principles.

 You can find the secure implementation of the same example as above <a href="https://codepen.io/qrveysamples/pen/8ae9eb19a3464b64d293d44e102ccd4b">here</a>.